i49/hibiscus/README.md

     );
   }
   ```
-4. Pass the schema object to the constructor of superclass, and then your work is done.
+4. Pass the schema to the constructor of superclass, and then your work is done.

   ```java
   import com.github.i49.hibiscus.validation.BasicJsonValidator;